francescocaredda/FeatureDCA.jl/README.md

 ```
 trainer, sample
 ```
-These take as as inputs either tuples with integer-encoded MSA, weight vector, and feature matrix $(Z,W,Y)$ or a path to the fasta file containing the sequences of the protein family under study along with the feature vector Y. To get more details on the use of e$
+These take as as inputs either tuples with integer-encoded MSA, weight vector, and feature matrix $(Z,W,Y)$ or a path to the fasta file containing the sequences of the protein family under study along with the feature vector Y. To get more details on the use of each single function use the help function in the Julia repl, e.g.
 ```
 ?trainer
 ```